-8. List the tools applied to this challenge.
-Typically, there is at least one primary tool that the researchers used to explore a challenge in a given study.
-There are many possible tools such as meta-analyses (Busch & Ferretti-Gallon, 2017), big data (Hampton et al., 2013), mapping (Halpern et al., 2008), modeling (Vogt et al., 2017), citizen science (Burkle et al., 2013), and team science (Nielsen et al., 2017) to name a few.
-(Busch & Ferretti-Gallon, 2017)(Hampton et al., 2013)(Halpern et al., 2008)(Vogt et al., 2017)(Burkle et al., 2013)(Nielsen et al., 2017)We propose that scientific tools in basic biology and ecology relevant to environmental management, such as species identification, habitat use, diet analyses etc., can bridge a gap between evidence and implementation when they can be replicated in another system or similar challenge.
-This rule is vital for successful co-production in that it intrinsically improves communication between current and future actors.
+8. Be transparent in reporting methods.
+Typically, there is at least one general category of tool that the researchers used to explore a challenge in a given study.
+We propose that scientific tools in basic biology and ecology relevant to environmental management, such as species identification, habitat use, diet analyses etc., can bridge a gap between evidence and implementation when they can be replicated in another system or similar challenge - provided they are clearly described.
+It is not always easy to reverse engineer how treatments were applied in a study particularly in some journals that focus more on findings and less on methods.
+This rule is vital because it can also be difficult to translate treatments tested in a scientific study into practical applications.
 Be specific in your methods and general in your proposed application.
-Citizen science is one of the best examples of implementation that supports the relative importance of this rule because it provides a means to collect environmental data (McKinley et al., 2017) relevant to many of the challenges we face including global warming, water quality, and declining biodiversity.
-Populating a brief discussion of the tool(s) used when writing your research provides a useful linkage to other studies that will not always be apparent to readers.

-9. Link the primary tool to the outcome.
+9. Be explicit in linking to potential outcomes.
 A scientific tool from a study can collect data, detect patterns, directly solve an environmental challenge, demonstrate an intervention, or inform policy.
 If the paper is a direct test of basic ecology for an environmental challenge, this can be very straightforward.
 For instance, the paper titled “Odonata (Insecta) as a tool for the bio-monitoring of environmental quality” (Miguel et al., 2017) explicitly provides a means to measure and detect, and this capacity is clearly described right in the title.
 The evidence in the scientific literature strongly suggests that this is a common practice in many contexts and thus a sound rule.
-The identification and provision of descriptive evidence to explain casual relationships is the most ‘basic’ role of science, and it is also likely the most typical role for much of ecology (i.e. we describe and measure how species interact with one another and the environment).
-Tools can also directly examine the efficacy of a management strategy or intervention such as bio-monitoring (Miguel et al., 2017), mitigation and remediation experiments (Zhu et al., 2010) and population demography studies (Botero et al., 2015).
-Studies that inform policy are typically more indirect and synthetic and can take the form of anthropocentric studies that consider ecological or environmental policy.
-Any of the above tools can also serve this role, but some tools that fit most squarely include economic incentivization models (Tilman et al., 2018), human health impact studies (Chiabai et al., 2018), and human well-being monitoring associated with environmental interventions (McKinnon et al., 2015).
+Nonetheless, there are many useful studies where the link to the environmental outcomes is less evident.
+Studies that inform policy for instance are sometimes more indirect and synthetic or focus on key drivers of anthropogenic change without clearly implicating the policy outcomes.
+This may seem like a lot to ask, but any of the tools described in previous rules help us better link to outcomes.
+Some tools that fit most squarely include economic incentivization models (Tilman et al., 2018), human health impact studies (Chiabai et al., 2018), and human well-being monitoring associated with environmental interventions (McKinnon et al., 2015).

-10. Apply the tool to another challenge or at least explain how.
-This rule primarily applies to follow-up studies or stakeholders implementing basic science.
-Apply the primary tool to another challenge to show that it can be a link between primary evidence and use.
-If not possible, at least speculate how it can be applied in the follow-up studies.
+10. Apply the tool to another challenge.
+This rule primarily applies to follow-up studies or stakeholders implementing science.
+Apply the primary tool to another challenge to show that it can be a link between primary evidence and practical use.
+At least speculate how it can be applied in the follow-up studies.
 This promotes efficiency when tackling novel environmental challenges as they emerge, and it also supports the overarching assumption that we cannot afford to ignore basic science for better decision making.

 Implications